 “Innocence…is the truth about me” (1:4).
 I don’t really believe that.
 I want to believe it, and I may say I believe it, but if I really believed it I don’t think I’d still be here.
 At the least I would not be seeing the world the way I do, because the way I see the world derives completely from the way I see myself.
-“I can picture only thoughts about myself” (1:5).
+“I can picture only the thoughts I hold about myself” (1:5).
 So if I really believed that innocence is the truth about me, all I would see, everywhere, is innocence.
 Holiness.

 This is why accepting the Atonement for myself saves the world.
 If I can accept my own innocence, all I will see is innocence.
 We often allow confusion to come into our minds about who forgives whom first.
 Do I forgive others, and then see my own innocence?
 Or do I forgive myself, thus allowing me to see others as innocent?
 The answer to both questions is “Yes.”